 What Is the Texas Eviction Process?

-Texas calls evictions “forcible entry and detainer” suits, which sounds way more dramatic than it actually is.
+Texas calls evictions “forcible entry and detainer” suits, which sounds way more dramatic than it is.

 The state designed this process to balance landlord rights with tenant protections.
 You can’t just change the locks and throw someone’s stuff on the curb like they do in the movies.